 In our view, there are two primary reasons why IOP is an important treatment option for people struggling with both mental health concerns and/or addiction disorders.

-First, many people attend more intensive (i.e., higher level of care) facilities, and then need to “step down,” which means get a less intensive support system in place in order to effectively keep their treatment momentum going.
-Imagine, with no prior experience or knowledge, going away for 30 days to a place to train in martial arts in artificial scenarios, only learning to fight with other novices, then you’re just shoved out into the “real world” with no one further coaching you on how to fight in different real-world scenarios, with more expert opponents.
+First, many people attend more intensive (i.e., a higher level of care) facilities.
+They then need to “step down,” which means get a less intensive support system in place to keep their treatment momentum going effectively.
+Imagine, with no prior experience or knowledge, going away for 30 days to train in martial arts in artificial scenarios, only learning to fight with other novices.
+You’re just shoved out into the “real world” with no one further coaching you on how to fight in different real-world scenarios, with more expert opponents.
 Well, for many people struggling with mental illness or addiction disorders, it’s a fight, a fight for their lives, their careers, and families.
-Much of what they need to learn and change cannot be simply accomplished in a month.
 Thus IOP can help people function more independently while also providing structure to learn or reinforce needed mental health skills/ideas.

 How Our IOP Might Help You

-Okay, now that we know what IOP is, how might we help you?
-If you’re reading this you’re likely at least curious about what we do.
-Per ASAM and CSAT we adhere to the highest standards of care.
+Okay, now that we know what IOP is, you’re likely at least curious about what we do.
+Per ASAM and CSAT, we adhere to the highest standards of care.
 We help people learn and practice mental health and relapse prevention skills in the real world.
-We do family therapy to help you and your loved ones work through the recovery journey together, and resolve conflict prior to treatment (which there are usually many).
-We have a career counseling specialist whose sole focus is to help people get back to work, back into school, or develop strategies for managing current employment issues.
+Family therapy to help you and your loved ones work through the recovery journey together and resolve the conflict before treatment (which there are usually many).
+Our career counseling specialist, whose sole focus is to help people get back to work, back into school, or develop strategies for managing current employment issues.
 In addition to all that, we practice evidence-based care in our psychotherapy sessions and medical consultation sessions.
 Check our staff page to see who our professionals are.
-Please let us know how we can help you, even if it’s just a phone call to talk through options.
+Please let us know how we can help you, even if it’s just a phone call to discuss options.